Last Updated on June 7, 2022

 Pin this post to Pinterest so you’ll have it forever

 Hormones and Weight Gain

 It’s difficult to get motivated to lose weight, eat healthily, exercise regularly, and lose weight when hormones are being affected.
 Hormones have an impact on mood, energy levels, and your ability to burn fat and feel control over food.
 It’s difficult to lose weight when you don’t feel great and you’re hungry all the time, you feel me?

 Keep in mind that it’s possible to lose weight when hormones are imbalanced.
 You have to be in a calorie deficit to burn fat BUT, it’s possible to gain weight even when you’re in a calorie deficit when your hormones are imbalanced.
 Hormones can cause weight gain even if you’re dieting and exercising like a pro!

 7 HORMONES THAT CAN CAUSE GAIN WEIGHT

-There are 7 main hormones I focus on when my client’s are struggling with stubborn fat, motivation, mood swings, and weight gain.
+There are 7 main hormones I focus on when my clients are struggling with stubborn fat, motivation, mood swings, and weight gain.
 They are the hormonal superstars that regulate metabolic functions, namely hunger, satiety (feeling satisfied), and if you’re burning or storing it.
 These 7 hormones literally make or break your ability to lose weight and feel great.
-If any of these hormones is imbalanced, you can gain weight because they start to impact others.
+If any of these hormones are imbalanced, you can gain weight because they start to impact others.

 This is an overview of how these 7 hormones impact your mood, energy, metabolism, and food choices which can ultimately lead to weight gain and stubborn fat.
 Too much stress and sleep affect these hormones that trigger weight gain, too! (more on this below) That means dieting and exercising like a pro, but you can gain weight if you’re not sleeping enough or you’re too stressed.